toepoke/pAppwords/README.md

 2. Register - 2 passwords (password and password confirmation)
 3. Change password - 3 passwords (current password, new password and new password confirm)

-When the user submits a form (with a password), Pappwords will run a check for pwnage against all password fields in the form.
+When the user submits a form with a password field, Pappwords will run a check for pwnage against all password fields in the form.

 It then looks at the percentage failure for the passwords in that form.
 This is set to 33% by default.
 So ...